 About ASIC Regulated Brokers

-The Australian Securities and Investments Commission (ASIC) is one of the oldest and well-seasoned regulatory authorities in the world.
-With the full backing of the Australian Government and a well-established Western liberal democracy, ASIC offers a regulatory environment for Forex brokers that balances being business-friendly, but at the same time, enforces strict rules to protect investors.
+The Australian Securities and Investments Commission (ASIC) is a well-established and widely respected financial regulatory authority.
+With the full backing of the Australian Government and a well-established Western liberal democracy, ASIC provides a regulatory environment that places a strong emphasis on investor protection, while setting clear and enforceable rules for licensed brokers.

 Why Traders Should Pick the Regulatory Authority Before Picking a Forex Broker